Dr. Damer is a professor of Biology at Central Michigan University

 , to study a family of proteins called copines.
 We have identified six copine genes in the

-We are currently working on several research projects related to copine protein function in
+genome and are currently working on several research projects related to copine protein function

 - Ilacqua, April N, Price, Janet M, Graham, Bria N, Buccilli, Matthew J, McKellar, Dexter M, and Cynthia K

 Dictyostelium promotes the translocation of the copine family of calcium-binding proteins to the plasma membrane.

 BMC Cell Biology, 19: 13 (2018)

 Flegel, Kerry A, Pineda, Jaimie M, Smith, Tasha S, Laszczyk, Ann M, Price, Janet M, Karasiewicz, Kristen M and Cynthia K

 Damer.
 Copine A is expressed in prestalk cells and regulates slug phototaxis and thermotaxis in developing Dictyostelium.
 Development, Growth, and Differentiation, 53: 948-959 (2011).

 Damer, Cynthia K, Heuser, John, and Theresa J O’Halloran.
 Epsin and Hip1r regulate the temporal and spatial coupling of actin filaments to coated pits.
 Journal of Cell Science, 23: 3652-3661 (2010).